jacksjm/csharp-mvc-blockbuster/README.md

 # CSharp: Simple MVC Blockbuster
-A mini blockbuster to exemplify the MVC structure on C# (yes likely equal the other repository :sad:, but better :glad:)
+A mini blockbuster to exemplify the MVC structure on C# (yes likely equal the other repository :sweat:, but better :grimacing:)

 ## Run locally